 You sign up to shop, receive orders through the app, pick up the items and deliver them to customers.
 That’s it–makes other easy side hustles look hard, right?

 It’s up to you to set your schedule and shoppers get paid weekly.
-And once you get in the system as a shopper, you can start earning money right away.
+And once you get into the system as a shopper, you can start earning money right away.

 Back when I waited tables, we were always on the lookout for mystery shoppers.